ypaulsussman/yblog/content/pages/about.md

 ## So why a blog, though?

 Eh, I should do more brain calisthenics.
-A good way to do that, in my experience, is to push thoughts into writing, and then reexamine them.
+A good way to elicit such is to cast thoughts into writing, and then reexamine both.

-And a good way to _that,_ or so I hear, is to maintain a public-facing collection of those writings: one that shames you into perpetually refining and expanding it.
+And a good way to _that,_ or so I hear, is to maintain a public-facing collection of those writings: one that shames you into perpetually refining and expanding them.

 Ta da!